Tal-lev/Horde_Mode/README.md

 ## Known Issues

-- Avoid Rifts of Thessaly!!
-Horde mode not implemented there!
-  - It will have a normal encounter that repeats, 1 per biome until the run ends.
 - Destroying Ephyra SoulPylon removes the Survival UI
 - Mourning Fields takes 2 regions
-- Olympus has a short encounter before the survival
+- Olympus and rifts of Thessaly has a short encounter before the survival

 ## Issues